Newbury Close

-Our project house is the end of a terrace of five town houses.
-The terrace, and one larger detached house at the top of the cul de sac were built in 1968/9 designed by the Cambridge-based architects, Lyster, Grillet & Harding.
+Tucked away just off the Hadham Road in the centre of Bishops Stortford conservation area, is a short row of five town houses.
+Built in 1969, the terrace and a single detached house at the top of the road were designed by the Cambridge-based architects, Lyster, Grillet & Harding.

 Each end of the faceted wall returns before the full height glazing starts.
 The clerestory glazing ‘floats the roof above the wall.
 The wall is clearly